dfinity/portal/docs/developer-docs/quickstart/hello20mins.md

 Since the canister has a method called `greet` (which accepts a string as a parameter), we will send it a message.

-    $ dfx canister --network ic call hello greet '("everyone": text)'
+    $ dfx canister --networkiccall hello greet '("everyone": text)'

 Note the way the message is constructed: \*
-`dfx canister --network ic call` is setup for calling a canister on the IC \* `hello greet` means we are sending a message to a canister named `hello` and evoking its `greet` method \* `'("everyone": text)'` is the parameter we are sending to `greet` (which accepts `Text` as its only
+`dfx canister --networkiccall` is setup for calling a canister on the IC \* `hello greet` means we are sending a message to a canister named `hello` and evoking its `greet` method \* `'("everyone": text)'` is the parameter we are sending to `greet` (which accepts `Text` as its only